 The WCR manages the trawl rationalization program by working on policy issues, drafting and implementing regulations, tracking the fishery, and issuing permits.
-This includes work done by WCR Groundfish Branch and Permits and Monitoring Branch.
-It also includes WCR costs for work done by the Northwest Fisheries Science Center's Information Technology (IT) group for work on the online IFQ Catch Share web application, and for work done by the Pacific States Marine Fisheries Commission for the catch monitor program.
+This includes work done by WCR Groundfish and Permits and Monitoring Branches.
+It also includes WCR costs for work done by the NWFSC's IT group for work on the online IFQ trawl rationalization program web application, and for work done by the Pacific States Marine Fisheries Commission for the Catch Monitor Program.
 The specific tasks identified to be recoverable are outlined in greater detail later in this document.

 WCR employees track their time in timecards for work done on the trawl rationalization program with accounting codes by sector and in 15-minute increments.
 For many employees, only part of their time is for trawl rationalization.
 Supervisors review and approve timesheets on a bi-weekly basis.
 Employee time spent processing permits for which there are permit fees (i.e., first receiver site licenses (FRSL) and MS permits) are not included in the DPC.
-The WCR provided IT with \$370,480 for tasks in FY 2017, applied toward seven contract employees (this cost is only for the Shorebased IFQ Program).
-The PSMFC was provided \$199,361 from the WCR in FY 2017 for salaries and benefits for two catch monitor program coordinators (this cost is only for the Shorebased IFQ Program).
+The WCR provided IT with \$370,535 for tasks in FY 2018, applied toward seven contract employees in support of the Shorebased IFQ Program.
+The PSMFC was provided \$201,882 from the WCR in FY 2018 for salaries and benefits for two Catch Monitor Program Coordinators for the Shorebased IFQ Program.

-For FY 2017, the following contributed to the DPC for the WCR:
+For FY 2018, the following contributed to the DPC for the WCR:

-Total cost from salaries + benefits = \$899,470.66

-(Contractors included in these totals)

-IFQ - \$ 833,598.38 MS - \$ 30,509.31 C/P - \$ 35,362.97
+Total cost from salaries + benefits = \$ 700,737.45 (Contractors included in these totals) IFQ - \$ 654,822.52 MS - \$ 21,866.39 C/P - \$ 24,048.54

-Examples of WCR, PSMFC, and NWFSC IT, incremental tasks in FY2017 (October 1, 2016-September 30, 2017) and which sectors were charged are described below.
+Examples of WCR, PSMFC, and NWFSC IT incremental tasks in FY2018 and which sectors were charged are described below.